sthagen/csaf/README.md

 * [on codeberg](https://codeberg.org/sthagen/csaf) - a democratic community-driven, non-profit software development platform operated by Codeberg e.V.
 * [at sourcehut](https://git.sr.ht/~sthagen/csaf) - a collection of tools useful for software development.

+## Contributions

+Please do not submit "pull requests" (I found no way to disable that "feature" on GitHub).
+If you like to share small changes under the repositories license please kindly do so by sending a patch set.
+You can either send such a patchset per email using [git send-email](https://git-send-email.io) or if you are a sourcehut user by pointing your browser to [Prepare a patchset](https://git.sr.ht/~sthagen/csaf/send-email).

 ## Status